2015–16 Indiana Hoosiers men's basketball team: Recruiting class

 In addition to the three high school recruits, Indiana received a commitment from Michigan graduate transfer Max Bielfeldt.
-The senior forward is eligible immediately to play for the Hoosiers.
+The senior forward was eligible immediately to play for the Hoosiers.

-A late addition of junior Pittsburgh transfer, Josh Newkirk, filled IU's last 2015–16 scholarship.
-Due to transfer rules and rehabilitating a knee injury from May, Newkirk will sit out the '15–'16 season.
-He will have two remaining seasons of eligibility left.
+A late addition of junior Pittsburgh transfer Josh Newkirk filled IU's last 2015–16 scholarship.
+Due to transfer rules and rehabilitating a knee injury from May, Newkirk would sit out the '15–'16 season.
+He would have two remaining seasons of eligibility left.